What is the name of the form of government? Form of government

 Monarchy

-Monarchy is a form of government where the supreme state power belongs to the sole head of state - the monarch, who occupies the throne by inheritance and is not responsible to the population.
+Monarchy is a form of government where the highest state power belongs to the sole head of state - the monarch, who occupies the throne by inheritance and is not responsible to the population.

 Distinctive features of the monarchy: